Gdańsk Lech Wałęsa Airport: Early years (1910s–1950s)

-The airport in Wrzeszcz was an important base of the German air forces during World War II.
-Even before that, German pilots had been trained on the grounds of this airport.
-Heavy bombings and other military activities led to the destruction of the airport.
-However, it was reconstructed after the war and it was provided with modern technologies which allowed the airport to develop.
-Old domestic routes as well as many international destinations were relaunched.
-The airport had regular connections to countries like Hungary, Germany, Bulgaria, Denmark and Sweden.

 New location since 1970s

-As the airport facilities became old and nonfunctional at the end of the 1960s (including runway lights which forced airport authorities to ban night flights), a new location near the village of Rębiechowo was chosen.
+As the airport facilities became outdated at the end of the 1960s (including runway lights which forced airport authorities to impose a ban on overnight flights), a new location near the village of Rębiechowo was chosen.
 The airport had to be built somewhere else also because of further urban development.
 New areas were needed in order to make it possible for the public investors to construct new buildings for the growing population of Gdańsk.
-Furthermore, a new longer runway was necessary in order to allow larger jet airliners to take off and land safely as the era of modern jet aircraft began.
+Furthermore, a new, longer runway was necessary in order to allow larger jet airliners to take off and land safely as the era of modern jet aircraft began.
 The old airport in Wrzeszcz was officially closed on 1 May 1974, and a large housing estate was built on its grounds.
 Nowadays, only a few remaining elements of the old Wrzeszcz airport infrastructure can be found, including remnants of its main north–south oriented runway in what is now the Zaspa district.

 After the closure of the old airport, the new one was built, and it opened in 1974 near the village of Rębiechowo (on westernmost land incorporated into the Gdańsk borough of Matarnia in 1973).
 The airport acquired its current name in 2004.
-There was some controversy as to whether the name should be spelled Lech Walesa (without diacritics, but better recognizable in the world) or Lech Wałęsa (with Polish letters, but difficult to write and pronounce for foreigners, the closest English phonetic approximation being "Vawensa").
+There was some controversy as to whether the name should be spelled Lech Walesa (without diacritics, but better recognisable in the world) or Lech Wałęsa (with Polish letters, but difficult to write and pronounce for foreigners, the closest English phonetic approximation being "Vawensa").

 Since 1993, Gdańsk Airport has been owned 31.45% by the authorities of Pomeranian Voivodeship, 29.45% by the city of Gdańsk, 1.14% by the city of Gdynia, 0.35% by the city of Sopot and 37.61% by Polish Airports State Enterprise.
 In 2006, the airport served for the first time in its history more than 1 million passengers per year.
-In 2010, the passenger number was higher than 2 million.
+In 2010, the passengers numbers exceeded 2 million.
 After the construction of a new modern passenger terminal with extended capacities (the opening took place in April 2012 ahead of the UEFA Euro 2012 football championships), the airport continued its development and it served for the first time over 3 million passengers in a single year in 2014.
-In summer season 2015, airlines flying to and from the airport served over 50 regular routes as well as charter and cargo flights.
+In summer 2015, airlines flying to and from the airport served over 50 regular routes as well as charter and cargo flights.